Estimating a Brain Network Predictive of Stress and Genotype with Supervised Autoencoders: Appendix

 This is equivalent to the trace representation of

-We now compute the partial derivatives with respect to $\bffW$, $\bffS$ and $\bffD$ using standard techniques \cite{Petersen2007} with the aim to find the fixed points where each partial derivative vanishes.
-First, the partial derivative with respect to $\bffW$ is
+We can now take the partial derivatives with respect to $W$, $S$, and $D$ using standard techniques with the aim to find the fixed points where each partial derivative vanishes.
+Denoting the previous loss as $F$, the first partial derivative with respect to $W$ is

-The derivative with respect to $\bffD$ is
+The derivative with respect to $D$ is

-And the derivative with respect to $\bffS$ is
+And the derivative with respect to $S$ is

-We need these conditions to all be satisfied at the fixed point solution to this problem.
-We will first solve for a single latent feature, so the matricies $\bffW$, $\bffD$, and $\bffS$ are vectors denoted as $\bffw$, $\bffd$, and $\bffs$, respectively.
-With that, we can rewrite Equation \ref{eq:locals} as
+These conditions will all be satisfied at the fixed point solution to this problem.
+We will first solve for a single latent feature, so the matrices $W$, $D$, and $S$ are vectors $\bfw$, $\bfd$, and $\bfs$.
+With that we can rewrite the above condition as